 Clean visibility dirty surfaces with normal household cleaners that contain soap or detergent before you disinfect if the disinfectant doesn’t have a cleaning agent in it.
 Check the label carefully to see if the product is suitable for what you need.
 Products containing bleach are often the most effective for disinfecting.

 When you’re doing this cleaning, make sure you wear gloves.
 Gloves protect you from germs and from the cleaning products themselves.
+Make sure you are wearing chemical-resistant nitrile gloves to ensure proper protection from both germs and harsh cleaning products.
 Other protective equipment like eye protection might also be needed, based on the products you’re using and what the risk of splashing is.